YuukiSnowRG/demo/README.md

 :octocat: Learning how to link and push to github

-🖥️Pulling from github to local
+🖥️ Pulling from github to local

+🌪️ Learnin how Merging works